top of page

 How Consultants Can Overcome User Story Challenges in Power Platform Projects

-• During refinement, encourage developers to suggest user experience improvements.
+• During refinement, encourage developers to suggest user experience enhancements.

 • Update the "definition of done" to include checks for usability and logical workflows.

-• Use sprint reviews to get feedback and improve continuously.
+• Use sprint reviews to solicit feedback and enable continuous improvement.

-User stories are more than just a way to track work—they’re a way to create better solutions for users.
+User stories are not just a way to track work; they are a method for creating better solutions for users.
 By focusing on empathy, collaboration, and thoughtful reflection, teams can deliver work that truly makes an impact.

 Comments